LinhTH/NavisTransportation/README.md

 ReadPbfFile
 ===========

-Getting the relevant points, ways, relations,  roads name,..etc from OSM pbf file
+Getting the relevant points, ways, relations,  roads name,..etc from The OSM pbf file